 The best way to choose a frame for your fine art prints is by picking one that complements the color of the print.
 If you have a dark-colored print, it’s best to choose a black or brown-colored frame.
 If you have a light-colored print, it’s best to pick a white or beige-colored frame.

 The color and design of the frame should also complement the room where the print will be hung.
-This is especially true if you are hanging multiple prints in one room, as it can make them look out of place.
+This is especially true if you hang multiple prints in one room, as it can make them look out of place.

 How To Hang Fine Art Prints

-It would be best if you hung your fine art prints to be at eye level for most people entering the room.
-If you have ample wall space and want to make a statement, you can always hang the print higher.
+It would be best if you hung your fine art prints at eye level for most people entering the room.
+You can always hang the print higher if you have ample wall space and want to make a statement.

-When hanging prints on walls that are not flat (such as brick or stone), be sure to use appropriate hardware for the surface.
+Use appropriate hardware for the surface when hanging prints on walls that are not flat (such as brick or stone).
 It would help if you also tried to avoid placing pins or nails in areas that will damage the frame or paper, such as around the edges.